Our People

 Facilitator

-Yohe is a doctoral student in the Educational Leadership, Policy, and Human Development program at NC State.
+Kelsie Yohe is a doctoral student in the Educational Leadership, Policy, and Human Development program at NC State.
 Her research interests include LGBTQIA+ representation in curriculum and how curricula as a reflection of self affects students’ mental health and motivation.
 She taught second grade in the Wake County Public School System for five years.